alexandair/entra-powershell-docs/docs/conceptual/create-assign-app-roles.md

 ```

-Use the [Microsoft Graph permissions reference](/graph/permissions-reference) for guidance on selecting the correct permission for your application.
+Refer to the [Microsoft Graph permissions reference](/graph/permissions-reference) to help you select the appropriate permission for your application.

 ## Contributors